 Name Labels That Last For Days, Weeks, Months, and Years!

-We often receive feedback from customers who are amazed (and delighted) to find that Stikins do really stick in and stay in – remaining firmly in place long after items have been outgrown or worn to the point of destruction.
+We often receive feedback from customers who are amazed (and delighted) to find that Stikins ® labels really do stick in and stay in – remaining firmly in place long after items have been outgrown or worn to the point of destruction.

-Stikins are made with specially developed materials designed to make your name labels last and last and last – even after repeat trips through washing machines, tumble dryers, microwaves, dishwashers, and sinks.
+Stikins ® labels are made with specially developed materials designed to make your name labels last and last and last – even after repeat trips through washing machines, tumble dryers, microwaves, dishwashers, and sinks.

-If you find yourself spending day after day trying to keep track of your children’s stuff (or replacing things that they’ve lost), Stikins name labels are the perfect time saver – these sticky name labels simply stick on and stay on, and you can use them as clothing labels on school uniform and as general purpose name stickers on just about everything else!
+If you find yourself spending day after day trying to keep track of your children’s stuff (or replacing things they’ve lost), Stikins ® name labels are the perfect time saver.
+Our sticky name labels simply stick on and stay on and you can use them as clothing labels for school uniform or general purpose name stickers for everything else!

 We print name labels every day, Monday to Friday, up to 3pm – so your name labels will always be despatched on the same or next working day – saving you even more time to spend your days doing stuff that’s a bit more fun than labelling endless piles of school uniform!